-Undoubtedly the makers of ornamental turning equipment during the Victorian Era did their fair share of ornamental turning.
+Undoubtedly, the makers of ornamental turning tools during the Victorian Era did their fair share of ornamental turning.
 However, their greatest contribution was in developing the tools to further expand the reach and design of ornamental turning.

 Firms that made OT equipment or apparatus were in their greatest numbers during the Victorian Era.
 In addition to those with detailed pages below, other makers included: John Bower, Britton, Joseph Buck, Pudsey Dawson, Bryan Donkin, Joesph Fenn, Fieldhouse, Gagni, William Gill, Kennen, Lang, Lergier, James Lukin, Henry Maudslay, William Mills, Milnes, Melhuish, A. Morton & Co., John Muckle, Overton, Paterson, Pittler, Richard Roberts, Sibley and more.

 Individual inventors who created "one-off" OT apparatus (often later made by other manufacturers) are placed within the "turners" category, as they likely spent more time lathe turning than machining parts.

 They will get tired of looking for a two-seater to cross the road and it will all come back again.John George Holtzapffel Budd (in the closing hours of the Holtzapffel firm)